CCGGlab/immunoediting_canRes/README.md

 source("scripts/ES_rna_analysis_GTex.R")
 ```

-# Analysis of the correlation between neoantigenicity and gene expression in the absence of immunoediting (FIg. S2)
+# Analysis of the correlation between neoantigenicity and gene expression in the absence of immunoediting (Fig. S2)

 Random somatic mutation with expression data from GTEx (cf fig. S1C)